 “You write the final chapter of this story.
 How are you going to respond to the unprecedented act of the love of Abba Avinu, who is the Giver of Salvation (הַנּוֹתֵ֥ן תְּשׁוּעָ֗ה-Hanoten Teshuah)?”

 What have we learned from the gracious words of Messiah?

 Will we be like the youngest son who humbly returned to the Love of Adonai; or will we be like the elder son who remains to this day in a state of stubborn rebellion (the spirit of slavery) and resistance against the rule of the Giver of Salvation?

 The Rabbi of rabbis has spoken to us in a mashal (parable).
 He has revealed to us the hidden knowledge of our Loving Father.
 He has not withheld from us the revelation of His Great Love.
 The words of the Messiah speak to us today so that we might know the truth about our Loving Father; so that the descendants of Abraham and Sarah that are born in these last days might set our hopes upon Him.
 It is this Living Word of Abba Avinu that reaches out to us over two millennia.
 His beautiful voice cries out to us over this great span of time:

 Attend the Great Banquet of Redemption and Reconciliation.
 Set your heart aright.
 Believe in the Giver of Salvation.
 Accept the free gift of:

 “The Grace, Love, and Mercy of Abba Avinu.”

 In conclusion we must decide which system of Jewish belief we will be ruled by and which son or daughter of Abraham we will be.
-Will we be like the honest-humble-submitted younger son who gladly accepted the rule of the Loving Father? or will we be like the dishonest-proud-rebellious firstborn son who loved his physical birthright but completley despised his “spiritual birthright?”
+Will we be like the honest-humble-submitted younger son who gladly accepted the rule of the Loving Father?
+Or will we be like the dishonest-proud-rebellious firstborn son who loved his physical birthright but completely despised his “spiritual birthright?”